AlexTuring010/AI_stuff/book_questions/chapter1.md

 ### 16. What is a test set, and why would you want to use it?

-A **test set** is a subset of the data that is used to evaluate the performance of a trained model on new, unseen instances.
-It provides an estimate of the model's generalization error, which indicates how well the model will perform on new data.
-Using a test set helps ensure that the model is not overfitting the training data and can generalize well to new cases.
-This is crucial for understanding how the model will perform in real-world scenarios.
+A **test set** is a portion of your data that is kept separate from the training data, used exclusively for evaluating the model’s performance after it has been trained.
+The purpose of the test set is to estimate how well your model will generalize to unseen data (i.e., data that it has never encountered before).

+By testing your model on this separate data, you can estimate its **generalization error** (or out-of-sample error), which reflects how well the model will perform in production.
+It's important to keep the test set untouched during training to ensure the evaluation is unbiased and accurate.

 **TIP:** It is common to use 80% of the data for training and hold out 20% for testing.
 However, for very large datasets, holding out even a small percentage (e.g., 1%) can provide a sufficiently large test set to estimate the generalization error accurately.